Madpeterz/WorldSatNav/README.md

 a map of ship locations and you can normally find 1 to 3 lost treasure boxs, float them back up to recover them with recovery pouches

-- Shows a list of known good locations for sea boxes provided by Zelight
+- Shows a list of known good locations for sea boxes provided by Zelight and Kargor

 ### Events